arduino/docs-content/content/hardware/_unlisted/boards/nano-matter/tutorials/user-manual/content.md

 ### With Home Assistant

-To use Matter with Home Assistant, you will need one of the *Google Home* or *Apple Home* devices that can work as a **Thread® Border Router**, listed in the previous sections.
+To use Matter with Home Assistant, you will need one of the *Google Home* or *Apple Home* devices that can work as a **Thread® Border Router**, as listed in the previous sections.

 To set up Home Assistant so that it can manage Matter devices, we need first to install the **Matter Server** add-on.
 For this, navigate to **Settings > Add-Ons > Add-On Store** and search for **Matter server**: